Iphigenia Murphy, a Coming-of-Age Novel Review

 Book cover image from Blackstone Publishing

 I wouldn’t recommend this book for everyone.
 If you’ve got some nasty baggage and haven’t fully dealt with it, this book might be too much for you.
-If you’re on the journey, it could well be a healing moment in the process, though.
+If you’re on the same journey, it could well be a healing moment in the process, though.

 Looking for more books to read?
 Check out some other reviews:

-The Night Library at Sternendach
+- The Night Library at Sternendach — Dark Verse Novel Review

 Editor-in-Chief of The MockingOwl Roost, Rita Mock-Pike is the granddaughter of aviatrix, Jerrie Mock, first woman to pilot an airplane solo around the world.
 Rita has found inspiration from her grandmother’s life and flight and pursued many of her own dreams in theatre, podcasting, novel writing, and cooking up delicious food from around the world.
 She now writes on food, travel, pets, faith, and the arts.
 She’s happily married to Matt, and faithfully serves the very fluffy kitten queen, Lady Stardust.